sambou/autocomplete-example/Readme.md

 # Haskell Autocomplete Example
-This is a small example for a simple autocomplete service using bytestring tries and scotty.
+This is a small example for a simple autocomplete service using Haskell, bytestring tries, scotty and RxJS.

 # Ideas for improvement
 - Add setup instructions